ECE 22.05 and 22.06 certification helmets

 What are certifications such as DOT, SNELL and SHARP?

-In the USA they have their own certification; the DOT approval.
+In addition to the European ECE certificates, there are also other certifications.
+In the USA they have their own certification, the DOT approval.
 DOT stands for Department of Transportation and it is run by the government.
 ECE approved helmets and generally also DOT approved, this doesn’t always work both ways however.
 The ECE test is looked upon as stricter than the DOT test.

 The SNELL Memorial Foundation is a non-profit organisation which was founded with the goal to accomplish a higher safety standard for motorcycle helmets.
 SNELL is famous for having high demands regarding the safety of the tested helmets.
 A SNELL certification can be seen as an indicator of safety, it is not mandatory for use on the public roads.